wp-plugins/adrotate/readme.txt

 * [fix] Undefined variable $site in some cases for outputting adverts

 NOTE: Certain features are exclusive to AdRotate PRO.
 If you need these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

+= 3.9.11 PRO =
+* AdRotate 3.7.x no longer supported for upgrades
+* Blocks of ads no longer supported - Use Groups in block mode instead
+* [fix] Incorrect CSS output for some users

 = 3.9.10 PRO =
 * AdRotate 3.7.x no longer supported for upgrades